 Affiliate marketing is performance-based.
 The goal is to have your audience interact with your products or brand.
 Therefore, it makes sense to leverage Instagram, considering it's the social platform with the highest engagement rates.

-Instagram affiliate marketing lets you capture the attention of the people who are most likely to be interested in your products on a platform they're already browsing.
+Instagram affiliate marketing lets you capture the attention of the people who will most likely be interested in your products on a platform they're already browsing.
 In this sense, using this particular network can be a gentle yet effective way of boosting awareness and driving conversions.

 In this age, consumers can be skeptical of celebrity endorsements and commercial ads.
 However, Instagram influencers can help increase trust and provide an element of relatability and social proof to your promotions.